Public Safety & U — June

 - Remember to check the COVID guidelines or requirements for wherever you’re going, especially if you’re traveling internationally.

 - Plan your route in advance.

 - Prior to your trip, have your car serviced, including your tires.

 - Always lock your parked car and keep valuables out of sight.
-If you are parking your vehicle on the street for several days overnight, be sure to check on it regularly.*

 - Keep a safety kit in your car that includes a flashlight with fresh batteries, flares, a fire extinguisher and a first aid kit.

 - For detailed vehicle safety tips, check out last month’s Public Safety & U!

 - Store your travel tickets and identification in a secure location or an internal pocket.